By Alon Klayman, Threat Hunting Expert at Team Axon

 • Azure Active Directory (Azure AD): As mentioned above, this is a service provided under the bigger umbrella of services of Azure Cloud.
 Azure AD is the cloud-based identity and access management service - or in simple terms - this is the main service that is responsible for authentication and authorization of users to Azure services, Azure portal, M365, SaaS applications, organizational internal resources, and any other service that supports Azure AD as an identity provider.

 • It is important to understand that an Azure AD tenant is automatically created whenever you use M365 or Azure.
-It is also important to know that there are Azure services that do not support Azure AD based authentication.
+It is also important to know that there are Azure services that do not support Azure AD-based authentication.
 Here is a list of services that support Azure AD Authentication.

 Recent news: As of August 2023, Azure AD is now called Microsoft Entra ID.
-In subsequent posts we will begin to use the new naming convention, but for this post we will continue to use the old naming convention as it is still commonly referred to.
+In subsequent posts, we will begin to use the new naming convention, but for this post, we will continue to use the old naming convention as it is still commonly referred to.

 • Microsoft 365: Previously known as Office 365, these are a set of services that are provided by Microsoft, including popular applications like Excel, Word, Teams, and OneDrive, as well as services like Exchange Online and more.